App version: 0.1.0

 1. FHA 203(k) Loans

-These government-backed loans combine a mortgage and renovation in one loan.
-You can use them to purchase (or refinance) a home and to do renovation work.
-The funds for the renovation are placed in a separate account the borrower can use as the project proceeds.You get an FHA 203(k) loan from a bank, credit union, or other lender.
-Not all lenders offer these loans, so look for one that does.
+You get an FHA 203(k) loan from a bank, credit union, or other lender.
+Not all lenders provide these loans, so look for one that does.
 The eligibility requirements can be rigorous — extensive paperwork is needed, including a renovation proposal and estimate of costs, and the approval process may be lengthy.
 But if you can wait a bit to start your basement project, you may want to consider this option.

-Pros of FHA 203(k) LoansCons of FHA 203(k) Loans
+Pros of FHA 203(k) Loans

 2. HELOC

 A home equity line of credit (HELOC) is a revolving line of credit that uses a certain percentage of your home’s equity as the credit limit.
-Because it’s secured by your home as collateral, the interest rate on a HELOC is usually lower than other options.
+Because your home secures it as collateral, the interest rate on a HELOC is usually lower than other options.
 This can make a HELOC a popular finished basement loan.
-However, the rates on a HELOC are variable, which means they can go up.
-And if you fail to make your payments, you could lose your house.

-Pros of HELOCsCons of HELOCS
+Pros of HELOCs

 3. Financing From Contractors

 Many contractors work with lenders to offer financing to consumers.
 This can be a fast and easy way to get financing, but make sure you understand the interest rate and loan terms.
-Some contractor financing may come with an interest-free period — meaning that if you pay off the loan in full during that time, you won’t owe any interest.
+Some contractor financing may come with an interest-free period, meaning that if you pay off the loan in full during that time, you won’t owe any interest.
 However, if you don’t pay off the entire amount, you may be charged interest from the date you took out the loan.

-Pros of Contractor FinancingCons of Contractor Financing
+Pros of Contractor Financing

 4. Home Equity Loans

 A home equity loan lets you use the equity you have in your home as collateral to borrow money.
-Generally, you are required to have at least 15% equity in your home to be eligible.
+Generally, you’re required to have at least 15% equity in your home to be eligible.
 You’ll receive a lump sum at a fixed interest rate that you pay back monthly over time.
 Just be aware that if you default on a loan like this, you could lose your house.

-Pros of Home Equity LoansCons of Home Equity Loans
+Pros of Home Equity Loans

 5. Personal Loans

 Personal loans allow you to borrow a fixed amount of money and pay it back in monthly installments with interest.
 Like any method of financing, there are personal loan pros and cons.
 Many personal loans are unsecured, which means they don’t require collateral.
 Plus, they are flexible, so the money can be used for just about any purpose.
-Personal loan requirements can vary from lender to lender.
-Typically, the interest rate on a personal loan is largely determined by your credit history and credit score.
-The higher your score, the more likely you may be to receive a lower interest rate.

-Pros of Personal LoansCons of Personal Loans
+Pros of Personal Loans

 How to Compare Basement Financing Options